hapax/hapax.github.io/assets/fractal-derivatives.md

 #### Straight line are fractals

 A straight line is the simplest fractal.
 If you pick any point on the line and zoom in, it looks the same!
-In other words is *self-similar*.
+In other words, it is *self-similar*.
 Let's check.
 A straight line passing through the origin has equation